wikitongues/Airtable-API/README.md

 App will start at [localhost:3000](http://localhost:3000)

+### airtable.js
+Dumps desired metadata for all oral histories into a /dump directory
-Run airtable.js script from directory root with
+> Run airtable.js script from directory root with

 ```bash
 node airtable.js
 ```